gsantandrea/ShowMyNS/README.md

 Troubleshooting
 --------
+* If the program terminates with an error like the following:
+    ```
+    #
+    # A fatal error has been detected by the Java Runtime Environment:
+    #
+    #  SIGSEGV (0xb) at pc=0x00007f43417a60c9, pid=3035, tid=3073
+    #
+    ```
+    Use Oracle java instead of OpenJDK.

-The program terminates with the error: `"seting the network namespace failed"` it's a known namespace problem in Linux.
+* If the program terminates with the error: `"seting the network namespace failed"` it's a known namespace problem in Linux.
 Simply reboot the machine.

-On Ubuntu 16.04 64 bit with oracle-jdk8, if the program terminates with error:
+* On Ubuntu 16.04 64 bit with oracle-jdk8, if the program terminates with error

-`Exception in thread "main" java.lang.UnsatisfiedLinkError: /usr/lib/jvm/java-8-oracle/jre/lib/amd64/libawt_xawt.so: libXrender.so.1: cannot open shared object file: No such file or directory`
+    ```Exception in thread "main" java.lang.UnsatisfiedLinkError: /usr/lib/jvm/java-8-oracle/jre/lib/amd64/libawt_xawt.so: libXrender.so.1: cannot open shared object file: No such file or directory```

-install the following packages:
+    then install the following packages: `libxrender1 libxtst6 libxi6`

-`sudo apt-get install libxrender1 libxtst6 libxi6`

 TODO
 ----